madelinezday/buttondown/guides/teams.md

 ![Menu to select newsletter](https://github.com/madelinezday/buttondown/blob/main/images/settings/teams:menu-to-select-newsletter.gif?raw=true)

-Curious to learn more about adding new newsletters to your account?
+Want to learn more about adding new newsletters to your account?
 Our doc on “[Managing Multiple Newsletters](https://docs.buttondown.email/advanced-features/managing-multiple-newsletters)” is the best place to go.